ruoyann/tp/docs/UserGuide.md

   entered will give you an error message.
 * You can only enter tags that are one-word long.
 If you wish to use more than one word, you can use Camel Case (e.g. `t/veryCrowded`)
+* You can only enter ratings that are integers from 0 to 5, inclusive.

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 Tags, amenities, address and operating hours are all optional.